 If you're around people you don't live with, maintain a distance of at least 6 feet, even while you're both masked.
 The risk of transmission also goes up the longer you share an indoor space with a person who has the coronavirus, so try to limit the amount of time you spend inside with others, and do your best to ensure that the space you're in is well ventilated (e.g., windows are open, fans are on, and you can feel air moving).
 And the more people you share an indoor space with, the riskier it gets, so try to reduce the number of people you're sharing a space with as much as you can.

-When washing your hands, use soap and water for 15 to 20 seconds—or, if soap isn't available, a hand sanitizer that is at least 60% alcohol.
+When washing your hands, use soap and water for 20 seconds—or, if soap isn't available, a hand sanitizer that is at least 60% alcohol.

-Other strategies include avoiding crowds, public places, and nonessential travel.
+Other strategies include avoiding crowds, poorly ventilated public places, and nonessential travel.

 Also important: Give your body the rest it deserves.
 The main thing is to keep your immune system healthy.
 Getting enough sleep, resting, keeping stressful people and situations out of your life, getting your mental health checked up on.